Sale fans 10 to help resurgent Red Sox beat Orioles 7-2

 Baltimore got an RBI double from Renato Núñez and sacrifice fly from Jonathan Villar in the bottom half before Sale struck out Broxton for the third time.

 The Orioles have now gone winless in 15 straight series (0-14-1) since taking two of three from the White Sox on April 22-24.
+In this one, Baltimore played “real sloppy defense,” according to manager Brandon Hyde, who proceeded to rattle off almost every one of his team’s miscues.

-Bundy allowed two earned runs and struck out eight.
-He was pulled after giving up four successive hits in the sixth.
+After he was finally done, Hyde referred to the list as “a lot of things that we can’t do because we can’t overcome them.”
+He added: “We’re not talented enough offensively, we don’t have shutdown guys on the mound to be able to win.
+So we have to play almost perfect, and we just didn’t play well.”

 Baltimore owns the worst record in the majors (21-49) and worst record at home (9-27).